Land Use describes the existing use of land as defined by the county Property Appraiser.

 If you are looking for Future Land Use and Zoning code descriptions, Municode has most Code of Ordinances online for city and county governments in Florida.
 The zoning descriptions are provided there more often than the future land use descriptions.
 Comprehensive plans are often available on local government websites and these contain detailed descriptions of future land use.

-Florida Maps Online - View Future Land Use and Zoning designations online.
+View Future Land Use and Zoning designations using the MapWise GIS Map Viewer.
 Zoom to an address, view future land use, zoning outlines and labels, aerial photos, property boundaries, flood zones, wetlands, elevation, streets, and more.
 Print 8.5x11, 11x17 or 24x36 maps (landscape or portrait) on your printer.
 You can also search parcels by one or more land use codes.